 Set out new spring plants early enough so that they can mature before the heat of summer, about 4 weeks before the last frost.
-Plant 2 or 3 varieties with different maturities for a longer harvest.
-You can also plant through black plastic to help warm the soil in spring.
+For the best chance at success, be sure to start with strong, vigorous young Bonnie Plants®, which are already well on their way to maturity, giving you a jump-start on your garden .
 New plants just out of a greenhouse need to be protected from freezing weather.
+In the spring, consider planting through black plastic to help warm the soil.
 Plant fall cabbage 6 to 8 weeks before the first frost.
 Growing plants that have been exposed to cool weather become “hardened” and are tolerant of frost.
 Cabbage that matures in cool weather is deliciously sweet.
 Like most vegetables, cabbage needs at least 6 hours of full sun each day; more is better.
 It also needs fertile, well-drained, moist soil with plenty of rich organic matter.
 The soil pH should be between 6.5 and 6.8 for optimum growth and to discourage clubroot disease.

 To be sure about your soil pH, get the soil tested.
 You can buy a kit or have a soil test done through your regional Cooperative Extension office.
 Apply fertilizer and lime if needed, using the results of the soil test as a guide.

 Cabbage is easy to transplant.
 Set plants so that 1-2″ of the main stem is buried.
 Space according to directions on the Bonnie label.
 Generally, this is 12 to 24 inches apart in a row, depending upon the variety and the size of head it makes.
 For maximum size, be generous with the spacing.
-The Bonnie Mega-Cabbage, for example, needs all the room you can give it!
+Our O.S.
+Cross Cabbage (known informally as Bonnie’s “Mega Cabbage”) for example, needs all the room you can give it!